aws-samples/dcv-samples/README.md

 - DCV/WSP Usage Reports

 ### Overview

+#### Bootstrap
+The provided script bootstraps a DCV Connection Gateway to install and configure the gateway component.
+This can be injected with [Amazon EC2 user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) or by running the script locally with `sudo`.

+#### Session Resolver
+The provided script provides logic to run in a AWS Lambda function to resolver DCV sessions streaming through a DCV Connection Gateway.

 #### DCV/WSP Usage Reports
 The provided scripts to generate DCV usage reports on Windows illustrate how to use DCV calls to find when a user starts and ends their session.
 This allows administrators to generate granular usage reports that can be further modified to include additional information.
 For a walkthrough of how to implement these reports on a WSP Amazon WorkSpace, see this [blog post](https://aws.amazon.com/blogs/desktop-and-application-streaming/generate-custom-usage-reports-for-amazon-workspaces/).